rollkit/rollkit/specs/lazy-adr/adr-009-state-fraud-proofs.md

 This `GetAppHash` ABCI method returns an equivalent of `CommitID` hash in the ABCI method `Commit` and thus provides a way to extract ISRs from an app without doing any disk write operations.

 Full nodes use these ISRs to detect fraudulent state transitions.
 A full node must also execute all state transitions (`BeginBlock`, `DeliverTx`, and `EndBlock` calls) and compute its own Intermediate State Roots (ISRs).
 After each state transition, a full node compares the corresponding ISR with the ISR given by the Sequencer.
-If it finds a mismatch between its own computed ISR and and one given by the Sequencer, a fraudulent transition is detected and it moves on to generate a State Fraud Proof.
+If it finds a mismatch between its own computed ISR and one given by the Sequencer, a fraudulent transition is detected and it moves on to generate a State Fraud Proof.

 ### Generating State Fraud Proofs